-As of December 31, 2016, we had 87,800,356 common units outstanding.
-As of January 24, 2017, following the closing of our January 2017 underwritten public offering of common units, we had 97,575,356 common units outstanding.
+As of December 31, 2017, we had 113,882,045 common units outstanding.
 Sales by holders of a substantial number of our common units in the public markets, or the perception that such sales might occur, could have a material adverse effect on the price of our common units or could impair our ability to obtain capital through an offering of equity securities.
 In addition, we have provided registration rights to Diamondback.
 Pursuant to these registration rights, we have registered, under the Securities Act, all of the common units owned by Diamondback for resale.
 Under our partnership agreement, our general partner and its affiliates have registration rights relating to the offer and sale of any units that they hold.